roangelo.net

 - Points of Reference and Idealism

-- What is the meaning of a word? and the possibility of metaphysics, a reply to the Epilogue of Copleston's A History of Philosophy, Volume VIII
+- The possibility of metaphysics: what is the meaning of a word?, a reply to the Epilogue of Copleston's A History of Philosophy, Volume VIII

 - Unexemplified = Undefined